HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 * Web Fonts causing FOIT/FOUT
 * Actions waiting for a network response before updating DOM

-It’s not trivial to identify these causes locally or in a development environment, as it is heavily dependent on how real users experience the page.
+It's not trivial to identify these causes locally or in a development environment, as it is heavily dependent on how real users experience the page.
 Third-party content or personalized content often doesn't behave the same in development as it does in production.

 According to CrUX data, 60% of mobile sites and 54% of desktop sites, have a good CLS.